LD4P/arm/modeling_recommendations/Awards.md

 the actual event, e.g. an awards ceremony, is not what is considered important.
 It is sufficient to say that a specific work or agent received a specific award on a given date.

-In the traditional MARC environment, catalogers have recorded award information in the Awards note: 586. ([*http://www.loc.gov/marc/bibliographic/bd586.html*](http://www.loc.gov/marc/bibliographic/bd586.html))Access points related to awards are generally coded as LC subject headings (150 with a 550 Art--Awards), however these LCSH terms are applied to resources about that award, not to those receiving an award.
+In the traditional MARC environment, catalogers have recorded award information in the Awards note: 586. ([*http://www.loc.gov/marc/bibliographic/bd586.html*](http://www.loc.gov/marc/bibliographic/bd586.html)) Access points related to awards are generally coded as LC subject headings (150 with a 550 Art--Awards), however these LCSH terms are applied to resources about that award, not to those receiving an award.
 The content standard RDA covers awards in 7.28.
 The instructions are limited to “Record information on an award if considered important for identification or selection.”
 The examples reflect a